 Children eight years old and older, but under 16 years old, must be properly secured with an appropriate safety belt.
 Children under eight years old, who are less than 4 feet 9 inches tall, must be properly secured in a child passenger restraint system that meets federal safety standards.
 However, children under eight years old, who are 4 feet 9 inches tall or taller, may be secured with an appropriate safety belt.

 Here are some additional tips for using a child passenger restraint system:

 - The back seat is the safest place in the car for children 12 years old or younger.

 - Children who weigh up to 40 pounds and up to age two must be secured in a child passenger restraint system secured to the back seat facing the rear of the car.
 To get help from your local CPS programs, use the Child Car Seat Inspection Station Locator.
 Please refer to the California Driver’s Handbook for more information regarding child passenger restraint systems.

 If you are aware of a vehicle collision, avoid driving near the collision or take another route, if possible.
 If you must drive near a collision scene, do not slow down or stop to look—you could cause another collision.
 Drive carefully and watch for people in the road.
 Always obey an order from a law enforcement officer or firefighter directing traffic at a vehicle collision scene, even if you must ignore normal traffic laws or signs to do so.

 Vehicle Collision Recap

-The following information will help you complete an SR 1 form (keep it in your glove box).
+The following information will help you complete an SR-1 report (bookmark this link on your mobile device).